google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 ![A illustration of the strings in a JSON Web Token](./images/svgs/authorization-jwt-diagram-header.svg)

-The first and second strings (The JWT info and JWT data) are pieces of JSON that have been base 64 encoded, meaning they're publicly readable.
+The first and second strings (The JWT info and JWT data) are pieces of JSON that have been base64 encoded, meaning it's publicly readable.

 The first string is information about the JWT itself, indicating which algorithm was used to create the signature.

-The JWT info for web push must be be JSON containing the following information, encoded as a URL safe base64 string.
+The JWT info for web push must contain the following information:

     {
       "typ": "JWT",